-Shannon, Gallager and Berlekamp in \cite{SGB} considered fixed length block-codes, with list decoding and established a family of lower bounds on the minimum error probability in terms of the product of minimum error probabilities of certain shorter codes.
-They have shown, \cite[Theorem 1]{SGB}, that for fixed length block-codes with list decoding and without feedback
+Shannon, Gallager and Berlekamp in \cite{SGB} considered fixed length block codes, with list decoding and established a family of lower bounds on the minimum error probability in terms of the product of minimum error probabilities of certain shorter codes.
+They have shown, \cite[Theorem 1]{SGB}, that for fixed length block codes with list decoding and without feedback

 where $\tilde{\PE} (M, \blx, L)$ denotes the minimum error probability of erasure free block codes of length $\blx$ with $M$ equally probable messages and with decoding list size $L$.
 As they have already pointed out in \cite{SGB} this theorem continues to hold in the case when a feedback link is available from receiver to the transmitter; although $\tilde{\PE}$'s are different when feedback is available, the relation given in equation (\ref{eq:sgb}) still holds.
 They were interested in erasure free codes.
-We, on the other hand, are interested in block-codes which might have non-zero erasure probability.
+We, on the other hand, are interested in block codes which might have non-zero erasure probability.
 Accordingly we need to incorporate erasure probability as one of the parameters of the optimal error probability.
 This is what this section is dedicated to.